ibm-cloud-docs/account/iam-mfatypes.md

 Account-based MFA
 :   Options such as security questions that use a time-based one-time passcode and external authentication option with Symantec.
 These types of MFA are specific per account.
 If you have a different type set up for each account that you belong to, you must authenticate in a different way each time you switch accounts.
 These legacy MFA options are available only with classic infrastructure accounts.

-IBMid MFA satisfies the authentication requirement so that you are not prompted for any other types of MFA even if they are enabled.
-So, if an account to which you are a member has this option turned on, this is the only type of MFA that you are prompted for at login.
-If you are a new user, use the ID-based IBMid MFA option to ensure that your login is easy and secure.
+For users that are members of multiple accounts, the most restrictive MFA option enabled in any of the accounts is the only MFA that you must satisfy.
+ID-based MFA is more restrictive than account-based MFA, and satisfies the authentication requirement.
+If an account that you are a member of has this option turned on, this is the only type of MFA that you are prompted with at login.
-{: tip}
+{: note}

 ## ID-based MFA options
 {: #id-based}